richo/groundstation/ROADMAP.md

 This in turn needs to be orchestrated with a cache to make sure they're not collected again, and in turn (again) potentially with Station#get_hash to ensure that we're equivalent as someone who hasn't removed them.

+### Configurable sync depth

+Retrieving some order of magnitude of the objects a station is intending to fetch would help the sync driver choose and appropriate depth for the db_hash sync strategy